brentlintner/linus/TRACKER.md

     DEBUG: Received **all parts** of src/cli.py (v2) (empty cli diff update)
     ```
+   *  Consider ensuring that we update the chat db or debug file mid-stream so that if it crashes, we have some data saved
+    ```

 * Pre-OSS
     * Files in the conversation history get auto stripped out